Millions of pounds of green coffee move across the face of the planet every day and it doesn’t always go as planned.

 Take pictures of all damage and/or the condition of the coffee.

-Note, a damaged bag doesn’t mean the entire bag can be rejected.
+Note, a damaged or underweight bag doesn’t mean the entire bag can be rejected.
 This is not only wasteful; it is contrary to your contractual obligations as a green coffee buyer.
 You need to weigh the remaining sound coffee to determine how much coffee was lost so we can make a claim on your behalf.
 In most cases, we will not make you wait for the shipper to act on the claim before making things right, but if you have accurate records of the coffee lost the process will move quicker.

 Tell Us About It